gravitational/teleport/rfd/0068-session-recording-modes.md

 The configuration is going to be done at the role level.
 The role option `record_session` will be extended to hold the audit mode values: `strict` and `best_effort`.
-It will have one entry per session kind (desktop, databases, applications, Kubernetes, and SSH) and a `default` entry for cases where users want the same behavior for all kinds.
+It will have one entry per session kind (desktop, databases, applications, Kubernetes, and SSH). want the same behavior for all kinds.

+In addition, there will be a `default` entry for setting a default value used when sessions kind doesn't have one set.
+Currently, Teleport doesn't prevent sessions from happening if there is a failure on the recording.
+To keep this behavior after introducing the recording modes, the default value will be set to `best_effort`.

 For this RFD, only the `default`, `k8s` and `ssh` options are going to be added.

 **Note**: Currently, the option `record_session.desktop` uses a boolean value to enable/disable session recordings.
 When adding recording modes to desktop